Sunnylands: Sunnylands Center & Gardens

 Several sculptures, including Auguste Rodin's Eternal Spring and Giacometti's Bust of Diego on Stele III, are on permanent display at Sunnylands Center.
-The Center also features a rotating exhibition related to the art or history of the property.
+The center also features a rotating exhibition related to the art or history of the property.
 Limited, guided public tours of the house and estate grounds began on March 1, 2012.
-However, tours have been suspended since early 2020 due to COVID-19.

 "Camp David of the West"

 The Annenbergs envisioned Sunnylands becoming the "Camp David of the West," a place for national and foreign dignitaries and diplomats to gather for summit meetings and retreats in a relaxed setting, available to leaders from all political parties.
 President Dwight D. Eisenhower and his wife, Mamie, joined the Annenbergs to golf and fish.
 President Richard Nixon wrote his 1974 State of the Union Address at the house and, after leaving office, was a guest at Sunnylands when President Gerald Ford pardoned him for any wrongdoing in the Watergate scandal.
 President Ford and his wife Betty were frequent guests as well.
 President Ronald Reagan and Nancy Reagan were close friends of the Annenbergs and visited every New Year's for 18 years.
 President Reagan also delivered one of his final radio addresses to the nation and signed the intent to pursue NAFTA from Sunnylands in January 1989.
 President George H. W. Bush hosted a state dinner at the house for Japanese Prime Minister Toshiki Kaifu in 1990.